2016 Michigan State Spartans football team: Michigan

 In what was expected to be a Michigan blowout, the No. 2-ranked Wolverines took the lead on the Spartans, scoring on their first four possessions and taking a 27–10 lead at the half.
 However, in the second half, the MSU defense stepped up and shut down the Wolverine offense.
 The Spartan D held Michigan to a field goal, but the Spartan offense could not take full advantage.
 A Monty Madaris 20-yard pass from Brian Lewerke pulled the Spartans within 30–17 with seven minutes remaining in the game.
 A 64-yard drive stalled deep in Michigan territory and MSU turned the ball over on downs with 1:39 remaining.
 MSU did add another touchdown with one second remaining on a Donnie Corley five-yard touchdown pass from Tyler O'Connor.
 MSU attempted a two-point conversion following the score, but Michigan's all-everything player Jabril Peppers recovered a fumble to return the ball for a two-point conversion for the Wolverines.
 MSU fell 32–23 and moved to 2–6 and 0–5 on the season.

 Illinois

+In what proved to be a low point in Michigan State's season, they lost to an Illinois team they were heavily favored over.
+Michigan State with the loss was now bowl ineligible.

 Rutgers

+Despite the disastrous season, Michigan State looked like themselves in a 49–0 shutout of a woeful Rutgers team that had already been shut out twice this season.

 Ohio State

+Despite a bowl game being out of play for the Spartans, they showed up strong and very nearly upset the heavily favored Buckeyes, playing with pride and looking more like the team that was expected to show up in 2016.

 Penn State

+Michigan State started out strong, getting into a back and forth game with Penn State in the first half.
+Michigan State led 12–10 at halftime on four field goals, two of which were nearly touchdowns.
+Michigan State's gameplan was to shut down explosive running back Saquon Barkley, which proved successful.
+Things changed in the second half as Penn State came out strong, abandoning the run game and going more to the air, allowing Trace McSorley to switch the game around in Penn State's favor, taking a 17–12 lead and never looking back.
+After the Nittany Lions went up 45–12, the backups came in.
+Michigan State was unable to cut into Penn State's lead during mopup time, leading to this being Michigan State's most lopsided loss of the 2016 season.